tolgasezer/tolgasezer/README.md

 🧠 I'm currently learning React

-👯‍♀️ I would like to work with partners in Ankara. tolgaszr@gmail.com
+👯‍♀️ I would like to work with partners from Ankara. tolgaszr@gmail.com